"An infinite amount of value can be added to any service."

 - My editors for generously sharing their skill, knowledge and feedback

-- My colleagues who have collaborated with me and referred clients to me
+- My colleagues who have encouraged me, collaborated with me and referred clients to me

 - The Osage and Shawnee nations, as well as other indigenous communities who have lived on and cared for, and continue to reside in the place where I live now, Diondega.
 My deep thanks also extends to the Basotho, Ute, K'iche, Poqomam, Garifuna, Q'eqchi', Otomi, Kickapoo, Peoria, Kaskasia, Potawatomi and Myaamia nations, on whose land I have lived, grown, been nourished and learned.
 Thank you.